monetas-tech/asset-listing/README.md

-# MNTG Token Listing
+# Indus91 Token Listing
-With MNTG Wallet, Monetas Global now makes it easier for anyone and everyone to get their personal and legalized crypto tokens and coins listed with us.
-MNTG Wallet is the best destination to get it done, so that you get a huge and satisfactory client base, trading your token regularly.
+With Indus91 Wallet, Monetas Global now makes it easier for anyone and everyone to get their personal and legalized crypto tokens and coins listed with us.
+Indus91 Wallet is the best destination to get it done, so that you get a huge and satisfactory client base, trading your token regularly.

 ## How to List your Token